shawngraham/ar-archaeology/workshop materials/Hacking Twine to make a location-based game.md

 That's your buffer.
 You can adjust it as you wish.
 (Back in the 'StoryInit' we had set a variable called 'buffer'; to see that variable in action, look at the passage called 'old-code calibrate the scan'.
 That shows a less elegant way of comparing the user's position to our points of interest.
 This passage is not connected to any other passage, and so does not function in the story.)

-Our 'calibrate the scan' passage looks at $Location as reported by the device, and compares that to the coordinates for our first location, $natsciencelat and $natsciencelong.
-If we have an approximate match, it will <<display>> the passage called "Natural sciences Building"; if not, it'll look at our next one in the list, and so on.
-The <<display "name of passage">> loads up the relevant passage.
+Our 'calibrate the scan' passage looks at $Location as reported by the device, and compares that to the coordinates for our first location,` $natsciencelat` and `$natsciencelong`.
+If we have an approximate match, it will `<<display>>` the passage called "Natural sciences Building"; if not, it'll look at our next one in the list, and so on.
+The `<<display "name of passage">>` loads up the relevant passage.

 Add one last elseif block to put your fourth point of interest into this code.